-- should ensure constant provisioning to meet social needs, to avoid panic buying and the risk of dangerous overcrowding of shops, which will require proactive commitment from the entire supply chain. - (12) Given the wide range of goods to be transported as a matter of urgency, the unpredictability of needs and the complexity of the supply chain where some supply considered as non-essential may actually be needed for the fabrication of essential goods, it was not possible for Bulgaria to limit the temporary exceptions to a certain types of goods.
-Bulgaria thus requests these temporary exceptions to apply to all transport of goods in order to reflect the complexity of the situation on the ground. - (13) In view of the continuous impact of the COVID-19 pandemic on road transport, some flexibility on the maximum driving time limits was thus considered necessary by Bulgaria to allow drivers to adapt the organisation of their activities, in particular because of unpredictable waiting times at borders.
+- should ensure constant provisioning to meet social needs, to avoid panic buying and the risk of dangerous overcrowding of shops, which will require proactive commitment from the entire supply chain. - (12) Given the wide range of goods to be transported as a matter of urgency, the unpredictability of needs and the complexity of the supply chain where some supply considered as non-essential may actually be needed for the fabrication of essential goods, it was not possible for Luxembourg to limit the temporary exceptions to a certain types of goods.
+Luxembourg thus requests these temporary exceptions to apply to all transport of goods in order to reflect the complexity of the situation on the ground. - (13) In view of the continuous impact of the COVID-19 pandemic on road transport, some flexibility on the maximum driving time limits was thus considered necessary by Luxembourg to allow drivers to adapt the organisation of their activities, in particular because of unpredictable waiting times at borders.
 The increase in the maximum driving time limits should allow drivers to occasionally drive longer hours on some days when they have been impacted by delays during their trip, but always within the limit of maximum 11 hours per day.
-This should enable them to drive more to complete their transport operations, including for loading or unloading the goods, or to drive back to their Member State of establishment within the prescribed time limit, when they are required to do so. - (14) Bulgaria requests the daily driving time limit to be increased up to 11 hours.
-According to it, the maximum fortnightly driving time limit of 90 hours together with the weekly driving time limit of 56 hours which both remain unchanged, should ensure that drivers cannot drive 11 hours every day. - (15) Bulgaria considers that the maximum fortnightly driving time limit of 90 hours will ensure that a driver who would drive up to 56 hours in the first week will be obliged to drive less in the second week up to 34 hours thereby avoiding accumulated fatigue. - (16) Transport activities under severe pressure need to benefit from flexibility in the organisation of driving and rest times to respond to the high demand they are facing.
-This includes the need for drivers to occasionally work during weekends and in particular on Sundays. - (17) The current requirements on weekly rest periods do not offer enough flexibility for such a quick adaption of weekly schedule when needed.
-The temporary exceptions requested by Bulgaria aim to remedy to this issue. - (18) Bulgaria considers the flexibility to take reduced weekly rest periods will allow drivers to spend a shorter rest period on the road and benefit from a longer rest at home thanks to the compensation rules.
-Furthermore, drivers are still required to take at least four weekly rest periods in these four consecutive weeks, of which at least two shall be regular weekly rest periods. - (19) Bulgaria therefore requests drivers to be allowed to take two reduced weekly rests over two consecutive weeks but the compensation for these two reduced weekly rest periods must be taken before the following rest period. - (20) In addition, Bulgaria requests the obligation for drivers to take their regular weekly rests in suitable accommodation outside the cabin of the truck to be temporarily suspended to limit contacts and possible infections with COVID-19 and to provide an acceptable alternative in view of the closing down of most hotels and other accommodation during the pandemic, in line with the recommendation made by the Commission in its Communication on the implementation of the Green Lanes under
+This should enable them to drive more to complete their transport operations, including for loading or unloading the goods, or to drive back to their Member State of establishment within the prescribed time limit, when they are required to do so. - (14) Luxembourg therefore requests the daily driving time limit to be increased to 11 hours.
+The maximum fortnightly driving time limit of 96 hours together with the weekly driving time limit of 56 hours which remains unchanged, should ensure that drivers cannot drive 11 hours every day. - (15) Luxembourg considers that the maximum fortnightly driving time limit of 96 hours should ensure that a driver who would drive up to 56 hours in the first week shall be obliged to drive less in the second week up to 40 hours thereby avoiding accumulated fatigue. - (16) In addition, Luxembourg confirms that the rules on breaks set out in Article 7 and rules on daily rest periods in Article 8(2) of Regulation (EC) No 561/2006 continue to apply.
+Drivers are still required to take an uninterrupted break of not less than 45 minutes after a driving period of four and a half hours a driver and daily rest periods of at least 11 hours. - (17) Transport activities under severe pressure need to benefit from flexibility in the organisation of driving and rest times to respond to the high demand they are facing.
+This includes the need for drivers to occasionally work during weekends and in particular on Sundays. - (18) The current requirements on weekly rest periods do not offer enough flexibility for such a quick adaption of weekly schedule when needed.
+The temporary exceptions requested by Luxembourg aim to remedy to this issue. - (19) Luxembourg considers that the possibility to postpone the weekly rest period for one more 24-hour period should allow drivers to work for seven days in a row and be available on Sundays when necessary.
+The fact that drivers, who are making use of this temporary exception, must benefit from a compensation in the next week should avoid accumulated fatigue. - (20) Furthermore, drivers are still required to take at least one regular weekly rest period and one reduced weekly rest period of at least 24 hours in any two consecutive weeks.